 The pelvic floor muscles are critical for healthy functioning.
 A healthy pelvic floor helps prevent incontinence and improve sexual functioning, essentially acting as a sling or hammock that supports your pelvic organs.

-Several conditions can lead to weakened pelvic floor muscles, according to the Mayo Clinic, including:
+Several conditions can lead to weakened pelvic floor muscles, according to the National Institutes of Health, including:

 - Straining excessively while going to the bathroom or coughing